San Jose Sharks: Retired numbers

-The team is unable to issue No. 99 to its players due to NHL retiring the number league-wide in honor of Wayne Gretzky at the 2000 NHL All-Star Game.
+The team is unable to issue No. 99 to its players due to the NHL retiring the league-wide number in honor of Wayne Gretzky at the 2000 NHL All-Star Game.

+In 2015, the team raised a GGIII in honor of George Gund III, the original team owner.

+In 2022, the team raised a DW banner to honor the accomplishments of Doug Wilson, who served as both a player and general manager for the team.